Account Info

 Big players don't just sit and watch; they have clients who want their money to be actively invested in a particular business and generate profits.
 If these big players hold a large number of long positions in XYZ, and the price of XYZ starts to move unexpectedly, they can't just dump their huge positions because that would cause the price to drop; they have to slowly sell these huge positions, and that will take quite some time.
 As for me, my "huge position" in XYZ is laughably small - I can always exit that position in a matter of seconds and wait for other opportunities.

-Who is the most successful hedge fund manager in the United States?
+Who is the most successful hedge fund manager in the USA?

-The most successful hedge fund managers in the United States include:
+The most successful hedge fund managers in the USA include:

-- Ray Dalio - Founder of Bridgewater Associates, one of the largest and most successful hedge funds in the world.
-Under his leadership, Bridgewater Associates has achieved significant returns over the years.
+- Ray Dalio - Founder of Bridgewater Associates, one of the largest and most successful hedge funds globally.
+Under his leadership, Bridgewater Associates has achieved substantial returns over the years.

-- Steven Cohen - Founder of SAC Capital Advisors, one of the most profitable hedge funds before transitioning into a family office.
-Cohen himself has accumulated billions of dollars in wealth with his keen investment mind.
+- Steven Cohen - Founded SAC Capital Advisors, which became one of the most profitable hedge funds before transitioning into a family office.
+Cohen himself accumulated billions of dollars in wealth with his sharp investment acumen.

-- Jim Simons - Founder of Renaissance Technologies, a quantitative hedge fund that consistently delivers outstanding returns through its sophisticated data-driven investment strategies.
+- Jim Simons - Founder of Renaissance Technologies, a quantitative hedge fund that consistently delivers exceptional returns through its sophisticated data-driven investment strategies.

-- John Paulson - Founder of Paulson & Co, who correctly predicted the collapse of the real estate market in 2008 and profited immensely from it, earning billions of dollars.
+- John Paulson - Founder of Paulson & Co., correctly predicted the 2008 real estate market collapse and profited from it, earning billions of dollars.

-- David Tepper - Founder of Appaloosa Management, a company that has consistently generated above-market returns, making Tepper one of the wealthiest hedge fund managers.
+- David Tepper - Founder of Appaloosa Management, which has consistently generated market-beating returns, making Tepper one of the wealthiest hedge fund managers.

-- George Soros - Legendary investor and founder of Soros Fund Management, known for his successful bets on the British pound and other currencies.
+- George Soros - Legendary investor who founded Soros Fund Management, renowned for successful bets on the British Pound and other currencies.

 Why can ordinary day traders make 200-300% profit per year, while hedge funds only have a 20-40% ROI?